How a suite of new measures in Dubai is set to attract and support record numbers of medical tourists.

 Investing for the future

-Healthy levels of government and private sector investment into the medical sector are also supporting related economic growth, with the UAE accounting for over a quarter of total GCC government health care spend, according to an Alpen Capital report.
+Healthy levels of government and private sector investment into the medical sector are also supporting related economic growth, with the UAE accounting for 26 per cent for over a quarter of total GCC government health care spend in 2016, according to an Alpen Capital report.

-This means that the value of the market will keep rising rising to reach US$71.3 billion in 2020, with the UAE’s share forecast to reach US$19.5 billion by the end of the decade.
-Medical tourism has a forecasted GDP contribution of US$708 million by 2020, with 13 per cent predicted year-on-year revenue growth, according to DHA.
+This valued the regional market at an estimated $40.3 billion in 2015, means that the value of the market will keep rising rising to reach $71.3 billion in 2020, with the UAE’s share forecast to reach $19.5 billion by the end of the decade.
+Medical tourism has a forecasted GDP contribution of $708 million by 2020, with 13 per cent predicted year-on-year revenue growth, according to DHA.

 The city’s role as Chair of the Global Healthcare Travel Council for 2017 is further enhancing Dubai’s position as a world-class healthcare destination as DHA continues the rollout out of its current 12-year master plan, which includes the addition of 40 primary healthcare centres and three new hospitals.

 There are also plans to develop a new 1,000-bed medical complex complete with outpatient clinics, a five-star hotel and mixed-use facilities.

 Pharmaceuticals and medical equipment are also two of the priority sub-sectors also listed under the 2030 Dubai Industrial Strategy, which aims to elevate the emirate as a global platform for knowledge-based, sustainable and innovation-focused businesses.